lebrice/slurm_mcp/README.md

 ## Features

-- Allows LLM agents to retrieve information on your running jobs from `squeue`, prior jobs from `sacct`, and to get compute usage information based on Prometheus (mila cluster only for now).
+- Allows LLM agents to retrieve information on your running jobs from `squeue`, prior jobs from `sacct`, and to get compute usage information based on Prometheus (once you configure it, see instructions below).

 ## Demo